eTA New York to Canada

 Day trips from New York to Canada

-If you’re planning on going on a day trip from New York to Canada, there’s no need to apply for an eTA.
+If you’re planning on going on a day trip from New York to Canada, for example from New York to the Niagara Falls, there’s no need to apply for an eTA.
 From New York, you can reach Niagara Falls by bus or plane.
 If you’re travelling by bus, you’re travelling by land and therefore, you’re not required to obtain an eTA.
 If you’re travelling by plane, you’ll land on the American side of the border and cross it by bus.
 In that case, again, there’s no need to apply for an eTA.